billg3/Persona/README.md

 # README

+This README documents steps to run the app

+please clone repo
+run rails s
+build your persona

-<h3>This web app is my original intelligent property </h3>
+<h3>This web app is my original intelligent property thanks</h3>

-This README documents whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...